mcginnisa/helium_tools/hip19.md

 ## Hardware Security

-for the Aeon Heavy, the swarm_key is generated and stored on the ECC608.
+for the Aeos Heavy, the swarm_key is generated and stored on the ECC608.
 The ECC608 is covered in an encapsulation resin to prevent tampering.
-The ECC608 will be located on the mainboard, not the RF board for the Aeon Heavy.
+The ECC608 will be located on the mainboard, not the RF board for the Aeos Heavy.

 ## Manufacturing Information